Chandram-Dutta/mcp_example/README.md

 ## What is MCP?

-MCP (Model Configured Programs) is a framework developed by Microsoft to enable AI agents to interact with various tools and APIs in a controlled way.
-MCP allows AI models to call functions defined in your code through a standardized JSON interface.
+MCP (Model Configured Programs) is a framework developed by Anthropic to enable AI agents to interact with various tools and APIs in a controlled way.

 ## Features of this Example